Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 seems the first choice (though you may spend much more money as we need to create an environment to let others to believe you actually lives in the address).

+## Chapter 3 When Is a "Lie" Not a Lie?

+> A Lie is a false statement made by one to another, who is entitled to hear
+> and know the truth, and which false statement tends toward injury to the other.

+> For author;s guidelines:
+> 1. Where no harm will be done, and no sworn oath is involved, I often give
+> incurrect information.
+So does my wife.
+> 2. I never give incorrect information if I am to sign a sworn statement,
+> whether or not before a notary.
+> 3. I may *withhold* information from the police or from government
+> representative but I won't lie to them.
+> 4. Under no condition whatsoever will I file a false tax return.